zdravkov/kendo-docs/api/wrappers/jsp/map/layer.md

 ### opacity `java.lang.String`

-The the opacity of all tile layers.
+The the opacity for the layer.

 #### Example
     <kendo:map-layer opacity="opacity">